openstack/octavia/doc/source/contributor/guides/providers.rst

 API Exception Model
 -------------------

-The driver support API will include two Exceptions, one for each of the two API groups:
+The driver support API will include exceptions: two API groups:

 * UpdateStatusError
 * UpdateStatisticsError
+* DriverAgentNotFound
+* DriverAgentTimeout

 Each exception class will include a message field that describes the error and references to the failed record if available.